How to Cancel Your Shopify Subscription in 6 Easy Steps

 Step 3: How to cancel shopify subscription

-Step 4: Shopify will display notes, warnings, and guidance to help you reconsider closing your store.
-Review additional details via the provided link, and when ready, click “Continue.”
+Step 4: Shopify will display notifications, warnings, and guidance to help you review your decision before closing the store.
+Review the details and click Continue if you wish to proceed.

 Step 4: How to cancel shopify subscription

-Step 5: Shopify will prompt you to select a reason for cancellation from a dropdown menu.
-Choose the appropriate reason and click “Continue” to complete this step.
+Step 5: Shopify will ask you to select a cancellation reason from a dropdown list.
+Choose the most appropriate reason and click Continue.

 Step 5: How to cancel shopify subscription